awslabs/amazon-s3-tar-tool/README.md

 # or a dir
 s3tar --region us-west-2 -xvf s3://bucket/prefix/archive.tar -C s3://bucket/destination/ folder/
 ```

+### Extracting existing uncompressed tarballs

+To extract an existing __uncompressed__ tarball not created with s3tar we need to generate a TOC.

 ### List
 If you want to list the files in a tar